sarafuyu/SF1935-KTH/README.md

 # SF1935-KTH
-Assignments finished in KTH's course Probability theory and statistics with applications in machine learning 2023.
+Assignments finished in KTH's course Probability Theory and Statistics with Applications in Machine Learning 2023.